-The science lesson provides a practical life experience by introducing the child to the different shapes and colors of leaves. and It helps them to learn about the different parts of a leaf.
-It guides the child about the structure of a leaf and its characteristics by labeling the different parts of the leaf, like apex, veins, stem, etc.
+This science lesson provides a practical life experience by introducing the child to the different shapes and colors of leaves.
+It guides the child about the structure of a leaf and its characteristics by labeling the different parts of the leaf, like the apex, veins, stem, etc.

-Leaves are green in color because pigment’ called chlorophyll.
-It helps plants to prepare food through photosynthesis.
+Leaves are green in color because the pigment is called chlorophyll which helps plants to prepare food through photosynthesis.

-It is the stalk that connects a leaf to the plant’s stem.
+A petiole is a stalk-like structure that connects a leaf to the plant’s stem.
 It is made of vascular tissues.

 - It provides support to the leaf and keeps it erect.

 - It transports water and nutrients absorbed by the roots to the leaves.

 - It transports food to the rest of the plant.